shader-slang/slang/docs/command-line-slangc.md

 Simple Examples
 ---------------

-### GLSL

-To compile a GLSL fragment shader and write SPIR-V assembly to the console:

-    slangc my-shader.frag

-To output binary SPIR-V to disk, use:

-    slangc my-shader.frag -o my-shader.spv

 ### HLSL

-When compiling an HLSL shader, you must also specify the "profile" to use.
+When compiling an HLSL shader, you must specify the path to your shader code file as well as the "profile" to use.
 To see D3D bytecode assembly for a fragment shader entry point:

     slangc my-shader.hlsl -profile ps_5_0